 Resolutions for the next 12 months – there are two that stick out.

 I’ve had a great time working on some larger-scale creative projects.

 University and work both took up a lot of time which meant that I didn’t have the creative space to enjoy doing so.
 This month I’m working on some artwork for Gem’s house.
 That’s sparked some more inspiration for other ideas!

 My other resolutions surround University.
 I’m headed into my third and final year come October, which is a little scary.
 I’ll be working on my dissertation (on colour theory?), and I’m looking forward to that!

 “2020 gave me a lot of space to focus inwards and learn more.”

 Although the year was crappy, not seeing family or doing standard work bits, there were some silver linings for me.
 One of the most significant changes to my life has been working with a therapist, nutritionist and personal trainer.

 Speaking with Janet, we worked through some ways to get my thyroid into fighting shape.
-It’s had a notable impact on my energy levels and physical symptoms which I’m eternally greateful for!
+It’s had a notable impact on my energy levels and physical symptoms, which I’m eternally grateful for!

 My biggest goal for the next 12 months is to keep up with my wellness and self-care routines.

 This includes enjoying the outside more (apart from when the hayfever is trying to end my life) and adventuring to new places.